How to Pay Back OSAP in 5 Easy Steps

 You should already have an account with the National Student Loans Service Centre (NSLSC) because you were required to set up this account in order to receive funding in the first place.
 Either sign in to your account using a sign-in partner (your bank) or your username and password.

 In your account, you’ll be able to check the status of your student loans and update any contact information needed.
-You can use it to apply for repayment assistance and request changes to your repayment terms (eg. extend your payback period).
+You can use it to apply for repayment assistance and request changes to your repayment terms (e.g. extend your payback period).

-Step 4: Recieve your repayment package
+Step 4: Receive your repayment package

 Within your 6-month grace period, you will also receive a package from the NSLSC.
 This package will inform you of the total number of payments you’ll be making, when you’ll need to make your first payment, and the interest rates on your loan.